 Students who meet our standard admission requirements generally have the following minimum combination of SAT/ACT score and GPA to start at UM-Flint:

 - High school diploma or minimum ***GED score of 170

 - *2.7 high school GPA, 920 SAT/17 ACT score

 Promise Scholar Program

-The Promise Scholar Program is designed for students who display a desire and the potential to succeed in higher education, but who do not meet UM-Flint’s standard admission requirements.
+The Promise Scholar Program is designed for students who display a desire and the potential to succeed in higher education, but who don't meet UM-Flint’s standard admission requirements.
 To be eligible for this program, students generally have the following minimum SAT/ACT score and GPA combination:

 Students who meet the above criteria will be asked to interview for the program.
 Selections for admissions into the program will be decided through the interview process.
 Due to this program's limited capacity, students are encouraged to complete the application process by November 15 for the best opportunity to be included in the interview process.

-If your credentials do not currently align with one of the above-mentioned pathways, we encourage you to work with your local community college to set up a plan to transfer to UM-Flint.
-To learn more about admission to UM-Flint, contact the Office of Undergraduate Admissions at (810) 762-3300 or email firstname.lastname@example.org.
+If your credentials don't currently align with one of the above-mentioned pathways, we encourage you to work with your local community college to create a plan to transfer to UM-Flint.
+For questions about admission to UM-Flint, contact the Office of Undergraduate Admissions at (810) 762-3300 or email email@example.com.

 **Other notes about requirements: